_

-In the previous blog we discussed the difference of the zoning requirements, importance to do research and know the terminology, best practices of communicating with local building office.
+In the previous blog, we discussed the differences between the zoning requirements, the importance of doing research and knowing the terminology, and the and the best practices for communicating with local building offices.

 Let's discuss how someone can get in touch with a planner or land use consultant, if you decide to hire one.
 Can you find one on Google?
 Or the Yellow Pages?
 Or ask at the local building authority office?